urraka/skel2d/README.md

 Notes:

-  - Path points can be bound to any bone in the skeleton hierarchy.
   - When referencing a bone it's enough to give the shortest unambiguous name for it.
 If the name of a bone that is a direct child of `skeleton` happened to be ambiguous, the `skeleton` keyword can be used as the parent bone to disambiguate.
 For example, if there are two bones `bone` and